๐Ÿค Texas History

 Moses Austin

-• First American to receive Spanish permission for colonization in Texas (1821)—his negotiations opened the door for all subsequent Anglo settlement
+• First American to receive Spanish permission for colonization in Texas (1821).
+His negotiations opened the door for all subsequent Anglo settlement.

-• Died before implementing his plan, but his deathbed request ensured Stephen would continue the work
+• Died before implementing his plan, but his deathbed request ensured Stephen would continue the work.

 Stephen F. Austin

-• "Father of Texas" who brought the Old Three Hundred families to establish the first successful Anglo colony (1821-1825)
+• "Father of Texas" who brought the Old Three Hundred families to establish the first successful Anglo colony (1821โ€“1825).

-Compare: Moses Austin vs. Stephen F. Austin—both secured land grants, but Moses worked with Spain while Stephen navigated Mexican independence.
+Compare: Moses Austin vs. Stephen F. Austin.
+Both secured land grants, but Moses worked with Spain while Stephen navigated Mexican independence.
 Stephen's success came from adapting to political change rather than fighting it, a key lesson in why some colonies thrived while others failed.

 Conflict and Rebellion: When Colonization Went Wrong

 Not all empresarios worked within the system.
-Some clashed with Mexican authorities over land titles and settler rights, revealing the tensions that would eventually explode into revolution.
+Some clashed with Mexican authorities over land titles and settler rights, revealing tensions that would eventually explode into revolution.
 These conflicts foreshadowed the broader Anglo-Mexican disputes of the 1830s.

 Haden Edwards